 Over a period of a few weeks or months, you will design and construct wind turbines and/or solar structures!
 To accomplish this task, and arrive prepared at a Challenge, students must perform research to better understand the science of renewable energy, be analytical about testing protocols, think creatively about solutions to problems, and work collaboratively to complete their project on time.

 The more organized and knowledgeable your team is, the better you will perform at the KidWind Challenge.
-Read up on renewable energy, reach out to professionals, watch videos, ask questions.
+Read up on renewable energy, reach out to professionals, watch videos, and ask questions.

 6. Gear Up